-- Specification of PUBSET-ID = ALL in the HSMS statement SHOW-PUBSET-USAGE - Processing HSMS requests
+• Specification of PUBSET-ID = \ALL in the HSMS statement SHOW-PUBSET-USAGE

+• Processing HSMS requests

-When reference is made in HSMS statements to shared pubsets that are imported in slave mode, the statements are processed as described in the overview table on page 338.
+When reference is made in HSMS statements to shared pubsets that are imported in slave mode, the statements are processed as described in the overview table in section "Overview".

-• Recommendations concerning HSMS support for a shared pubset
+Recommendations concerning HSMS support for a shared pubset

-- For each shared pubset, the HSMS administrator should create a separate system archive for backup, archival, and migration. - The backup system archive of a shared pubset should be created with the same operands on all the sharers of the pubset, i.e. with the same name, the same archive directory, the same operands for tape or disk processing, etc. The same applies to the system archives for archival and migration. - The backup system archive of a shared pubset should be assigned the same operands for TAPE-CONTROL (i.e. the same tape sessions, etc.) on all the sharers of the pubset.
+- For each shared pubset, the HSMS administrator should create a separate system archive for backup, version backup, archival, and migration. - The backup system archive of a shared pubset should be created with the same operands on all the sharers of the pubset, i.e. with the same name, the same archive directory, the same operands for tape or disk processing, etc.

-The same applies to the system archives for archival and migration.
+The same applies to the system archives for archival, version backup and migration.

-- In shared pubsets, the archive directory of the system archive for backup, archival and migration should reside on the pubset. - The S1 pubset assigned to a shared S0 pubset must be the same for all sharers of the S0 pubset and be shareable. - The tape pool assigned to a shared pubset's system archive for backup, archival and migration must be accessible at least for the master of the pubset (via MAREN). - For HSMS processing, the master of a shared pubset must have access to a sufficient number of tape devices. - When using a BACKUP server (in HSMS-V10.0 or higher with the SAVE-FILE-PROCESSING=HSMS-V10-COMPATIBLE parameter) that does not match the master, the BACKUP server must have access to a sufficient number of tape devices.
+- The backup system archive of a shared pubset should be assigned the same operands for TAPE-CONTROL (i.e. the same tape sessions, etc.) on all the sharers of the pubset.
+The same applies to the system archives for archival, version backup and migration. - In shared pubsets, the archive directory of the system archive for backup, version backup, archival and migration should reside on the pubset. - The S1 pubset assigned to a shared S0 pubset must be the same for all sharers of the S0 pubset and be shareable. - The tape pool assigned to a shared pubset's system archive for backup, version backup, archival and migration must be accessible at least for the master of the pubset (via MAREN). - For HSMS processing, the master of a shared pubset must have access to a sufficient number of tape devices. - When using a BACKUP server (in HSMS-V10.0 or higher with the SAVE-FILE-PROCESSING=\HSMS-V10-COMPATIBLE parameter) that does not match the master, the BACKUP server must have access to a sufficient number of tape devices.
 The master only needs a few tape devices (for //RESTORE-FILES, //RECALL-MIGRATED-FILES, ...)